Garth Jennings: Son of Rambow

 Set over a summer during the dawn of Thatcher's Britain, Son of Rambow is a coming of age story about two schoolboys and their attempts to make an amateur film inspired by First Blood.
 The film premiered on 22 January 2007 at the Sundance Film Festival.
 It was later shown at the Newport Beach Film Festival, Seattle International Film Festival, Toronto International Film Festival and Glasgow Film Festival.
 The film was also shown at the 51st BFI London Film Festival.
 Son of Rambow was released in the United Kingdom on 4 April 2008 and opened in limited release in the United States on 2 May 2008.

 Sing

 In January 2014, it was announced that Garth Jennings would write and direct an animated comedy film for Universal Pictures and Illumination Entertainment.
 The resulting film, Sing, was released in December 2016.
 He also provided the voice for Miss Crawly, an elderly iguana employed as an administrative assistant to Buster Moon.
 A sequel, titled Sing 2, was released on 22 December 2021.

 Madame

 Garth Jennings directed, wrote and co-produced a short film titled Madame that was released in 2019.
 This film takes place inside a grand Parisian apartment where lives an elegant elderly lady.
 And inside this lady lives a monster.

+Jennings directed the 2026 documentary & concert film Pulp: What Do You Do for an Encore?.